ukorvl/booksAbstracts/Programming/Code complete.md

 Methods help to read and understand code
 Methods are reusable

 *Create even simple methods of three or four strings of code.
-It will be helpful*
+It may be helpful in future*

+Method can be functional (to do some actions), organizing (to invoke group of another methods), event handlers (to handle different cases of some data and invoke the corresponding methods)

+*Naming*
+Names of methods should clearly describe their role.
+Avoid abstract names like DealWithOutput(), be clear.
+If you can't clearly describe what this method do in it's name, this method is corrupted and you need to refactor it.

+Describe in the name what this function returns.

+Use antonyms (because they are dramatically clear) like open/close, get/set, insert/delete, show/hide.

+*Length* of method is olso some kind of problem.
+Steve recommends to limit them with 50-60 strings of code.
+In special cases method can contain about 180-200 strings of code but ot more.